Jordan Media Institute: MA in Journalism and New Media

-JMI offers a practical master's degree in journalism and New Media in cooperation with University of Jordan in accordance with the academic agreement between the two institutions.
+JMI offers a practical master's degree in journalism and New Media in cooperation with the University of Jordan in accordance with the academic agreement between the two institutions.
 An intensive professional development and training program catering to industry needs.
 The MA program has two tracks, a one–year Comprehensive track and a Thesis track.
 While JMI's language of instruction is Arabic, some classes and guest lectures are offered in English.

 Jordanian media credibility

-Akeed is part of the King Abdullah II Fund for Development Democratic Empowerment Programme (Demoqrati) that adopted a series of criteria to verify news published by local media outlets.
+Akeed is part of the King Abdullah II Fund for Development Democratic Empowerment Programme (Demoqrati) that adopted a series of criteria for verifying news published by local media outlets.

 Media and information literacy

-The institute is working on enhancing media literacy in Jordan and spreading the concepts and skills of positive interaction with the media and tools of communication technology and digital media, and to reduce their disadvantages.
+The institute is work to enhance media literacy in Jordan and spreading the concepts and skills of positive interaction with the media and tools of communication technology and digital media, and to reduce their disadvantages.

-Main goals are improving the capabilities of society, especially new and young generations in dealing with the media and information sources and strengthening the capacity of young people to participate positively through the media, especially digital.
+The main goals are improving the capabilities of society, especially new and young generations in dealing with the media and information sources and strengthening the capacity of young people to participate positively through the media, especially digital.